The Pet Physio

 Frequently Asked Questions

-Veterinary physiotherapy is a specialized form of physiotherapy designed to help animals recover from injury, surgery, or manage chronic conditions.
+Veterinary physiotherapy is a specialised form of physiotherapy designed to help animals recover from injury, surgery, or manage chronic conditions.
 It focuses on improving mobility, reducing pain, and enhancing the quality of life through various techniques such as manual therapy, laser therapy, hydrotherapy, and exercises.

 Sarah Sojka is a fully qualified physiotherapist with a Masters in Veterinary Physiotherapy.
 She initially completed four years of training as a human physiotherapist before undergoing an additional three years of specialized study to work with animals.
 With over eight years of veterinary industry experience since 2016, Sarah’s expertise uniquely combines human and animal physiotherapy, allowing her to provide comprehensive, high-quality care for pets.

 Sarah’s extensive training in both human and veterinary physiotherapy gives her a deep understanding of biomechanics, injury recovery, and pain management.
 This dual expertise, combined with her experience treating a wide range of orthopaedic and neurological conditions, ensures that your pet will receive well-rounded, gentle, and effective care.
-Sarah also works closely with veterinarians to create a tailored treatment plan for optimal recovery and long-term health.
+Sarah also works closely with veterinarians to create a tailored treatment plan for optimal recovery and long-term health

 We treat a wide range of conditions, including: